 - white crackers

-Most fresh fruits contain a hefty amount of fiber, especially if they have the skins or seeds.
-Examples of fruits that are easier to digest include bananas and avocados.
-Fruits to avoid include:
+Most fresh fruits contain a hefty amount of fiber, especially if they have skins or seeds.
+You may want to avoid the following varieties in particular:

 - canned fruit cocktail